 Step 2: Mixing the Drink

-In a glass, pour half a cup of the juice.
+Pour half a cup of the juice into a glass.
 Add the sugar and yeast, secure the lid, and vigorously shake the liquid.
 Shake the juice for a few seconds to help the yeast and sugar dissolve.

 Refill the bottle with the juice.
 Check that there are 2 inches of headspace.
 Set the bottle on a platter or inside a baking dish, then loosely replace the cap.
 This will catch any juice that pops out.